 Many things can cause a falsely high breathalyzer result, including diabetes or a low-carb diet.
 But did you know that even fevers can affect breathalyzers enough to result in your being charged and convicted of drunk driving?
 It’s true, and because being sick can cause you to drive poorly, your chances of getting pulled over are far greater when you are under the weather.
 It is vital to write down every detail of your DUI arrest as soon as you are released.
 A small detail like this can make all the difference when fighting a drunk driving conviction with the help of your lawyer.

 So, how big of a difference can a temperature have on your breathalyzer results?
-Well, several studies on the subject have shown that fevers can affect breathalyzers with even a one-degree centigrade change in body temperature (about a 1.8-degree change in Fahrenheit), changing a breathalyzer test result by anywhere from 6.5% to 9%.
+Well, several studies on the subject have shown that fevers can affect breathalyzers with even a one-degree centigrade change in body temperature (about a 1.8-degree change in Fahrenheit), potentially increasing breath test results by 6.5% to 9%.

 That can easily push what would normally be a BAC of 0.07% over the legal limit of 0.08%.
 This increase in BAC is even more problematic for minors, as a juvenile can get a DUI for having a BAC of even 0.01%.
 If you had even a mild fever when you took a breathalyzer test, this could be critical information to your attorney.